hmc-cs111-fall2015/piconot/evaluation.md

 By changing some of the functions to classes we were able to start implementing the else's that we wanted from before.

+...The else became too cumbersome and we are way over time at this point.
+We'll continue to work on this if we get time next week.

+We seem to be in a good place with working code.

 ## On a scale of 1–10 (where 10 is "a lot"), how much did you have to change your syntax?